-HDTV Warehouse, believed to be the first retail store devoted solely to high-definition flat-panel and microdisplay TVs, formally opened for business last month in this New Haven, Conn., suburb.
+Orange, Conn. — HDTV Warehouse, the first retail store devoted solely to high-definition flat-panel and microdisplay TVs, will open here later this month.

 Mlynski described his assortment as wide and deep, ranging from a $369 retail 13-inch LCD to a 65-inch plasma display carrying a $15,000 price point.
 His merchandising approach is also exemplified by the nine SKUs of 42-inch plasma TVs alone, ranging from a $2,500 Vizio to a $5,000 Pioneer.

 Mlynski said he will leverage his lean infrastructure and the purchasing power of his buying group, the MARTA Cooperative of America, to offer consumers a value proposition on name brand HDTVs, undercutting big-box chains by upwards of 10 percent on identical merchandise.